Pop Culture Madness!

 Thor Heyerdahl stated that ancient people from South America could have settled in Polynesia, but most anthropologists didn't believe him.
 So he built a primitive raft and made the 101-day journey himself.

-The Christmas tree in London's Trafalgar Square had been given by the country of Norway every year since 1947.
+The country of Norway has given the Christmas tree in London’s Trafalgar Square every year since 1947.
 It is a token of appreciation for the friendship of the British people during World War II.

 After World War II, Americans craving a front yard and home of their own began moving out of the crowded cities and into the suburbs.
-The first and most famous suburb, Levittown, opened in New York this year and was named after Levitt and sons, the construction firm that built the suburb.
-Scientists theorize suburbanization caused Americans to become dependent on automobiles, an increase in air pollution, dependence on foreign oil, and a rising obesity rate.
+The first and most famous suburb, Levittown, opened in New York this year and was named after Levitt and Sons, the construction firm that built the suburb.
+Scientists theorize that suburbanization caused Americans to become dependent on automobiles, increased air pollution, dependence on foreign oil, and a rising obesity rate.

 RIP, Scandals, Sad and Odd News